What is work-from-home technology? Is it different from the technology we already use at home and elsewhere?

 To sum up, work-from-home technology is much broader than the way we usually think about technology.
 It extends beyond gadgets, devices, hardware and software into furniture, lights, acoustics, room treatment, ergonomics, props and more.

-wofome’s Tech category groups these typically different topics into a single domain to benefit our Wofomer community.
+wofome’s Technology blog topic groups these often disparate subjects into a single domain to benefit our readers.